matrix-construct/construct/include/ircd/m/README.md

 ### Implementation

+#### Model

+This system embraces the fact that "everything is an event."
+It then follows that everything is a room.
+We use rooms for both communication and storage of everything.

+There is only one† backend database and it stores events.
+For example: there is no "user accounts database" holding all of the user data for the server- instead there is an `!accounts` *room*.
+To use these rooms as efficient databases we categorize a piece of data with an event `type` and key it with the event `state_key` and the value is the event `content`.
+Iteration of these events is also possible.
+This is now a sufficient key-value store as good as any other approach; better though, since such a databasing room retains all features and distributed capabilities of any other room.
+We then focus our efforts to optimize the behavior of a room, to the benefit of all rooms, and all things.

+† Under special circumstances other databases may exist but they are purely slave to the events database: i.e one could `rm -rf` a slave database and it would be rebuilt from the events database.
+These databases only exist if an event is *truly* inappropriate and doesn't fit the model even by a stretch.
+An example of this is the search-terms database which specializes in indexing individual words to the events where they are found so content searches can be efficient.

+#### Flow

 This is a single-writer/multiple-reader approach.
 The "core" is the only writer.
 The write itself is just the saving of an event.
 This serves as a transaction